cie/thnk/README.md

 Thnk is a command-line tool that automates the process of generating files based on AI models, similar to how Make automates the building of software.
 It uses a configuration file, akin to a Makefile, to manage dependencies and determine the operations required to generate target files from source files.

+**Breaking change in v2**: Thnk no longer uses a Makefile-like syntax, but instead YAML, which makes the file format much more flexible.

 ### Creating AI generation pipelines

 Thnk allows you to create pipelines from subsequent prompts and generations, ensuring that only the necessary files are regenerated.
 This means that if a dependency changes, Thnk will determine which target files need to be updated, saving time and costs.